-Q: How were the specific tuition and fee amounts determined for 2023-2024?
+Q: How are the specific tuition and fee amounts determined?

-A: The beginning point for annual tuition adjustments is inflation, or the consumer price index (CPI) which in this case is around 8%.
-To this, in a normal year, additional percent increases would be added reflecting the rate of productivity growth and any strategic items that would increase the annual operating budget.
-However, since the current inflation rate is so high, the Trinity Board's Finance committee chose not to factor the rate of productivity growth or any strategic items in the annual tuition adjustment calculation.
+A: The beginning point for annual tuition adjustments is inflation, or the consumer price index (CPI).
+To this, additional percent increases would be added reflecting the rate of productivity growth, and any strategic items that would increase the annual operating budget.
+(In years when the CPI was unusually high, the Trinity Board's Finance committee has chosen not to factor the rate of productivity growth or any strategic items in the annual tuition adjustment calculation.)